ricknout/rugby-ranker/README.md

 Rugby Ranker is a **work-in-progess** Android app for viewing and predicting the latest World Rugby rankings.

-It displays the latest international rankings, fixtures and results and makes use of the [World Rugby 'Points Exchange' system](https://www.world.rugby/rankings/explanation) in order to predict changes in team positions and points.
+It displays the latest international rankings, live scores, fixtures and results and makes use of the [World Rugby 'Points Exchange' system](https://www.world.rugby/rankings/explanation) in order to predict changes in team positions and points.

 <br>